 2 laboratory hours fortnightly, 0.5 credits.

 Measurements with error analysis, experiments in mechanics and heat.
 Credit will not be given for both this course and PHYS 213.
 Corequisite: PHYS 102.
+SUNY-GER: Natural Sciences (with PHYS 102).
+[Fall and Spring]

 PHYS 201 Engineering Physics II